AI-powered customer experience marketing (CXM) platform that helps local businesses win.

 Best Live Chat Software for Small Business: A Complete Guide for 2025

-A prospective customer visits your website at 9 PM, prepared to schedule a service, but has a question regarding pricing.
-With no one available to respond immediately, the inquiry goes unanswered, and the potential revenue is lost.
+A potential customer lands on your website at 9 PM, ready to book a service.
+They have a quick question about pricing.
+Nobody’s there to answer.
+They leave, and that revenue goes with them.
 According to research from SkipCalls, small businesses lose over $26,000 per year from missed communication opportunities alone.
 The best live chat software for small business changes this equation.
 It ensures every visitor gets an instant response, whether your team is working or sleeping.
-Today’s solutions include AI-powered agents, multichannel messaging, appointment booking, and deep integrations with your existing tools.
-This guide breaks down what actually matters when choosing a live chat platform.

 What Is Live Chat Software for Small Business?